Find clinic locations for Fort HealthCare and affiliated clinics and services in Jefferson County, Wisconsin.

 A colostomy is surgery to create an opening for the colon (large intestine) through the belly (abdomen).
 A colostomy may be short-term (temporary) or long-term (permanent).
 It's often done after bowel surgery or injury.
 Most permanent colostomies are end colostomies.
 Many temporary colostomies bring the side of the colon up to an opening in the abdomen.

 During an end colostomy, the end of the colon is brought through the abdominal wall.
 Then it may be turned under, like a cuff.
 The edges of the colon are then stitched to the skin of the abdominal wall to form an opening called a stoma.
-Poop (stool) drains from the stoma into a bag or pouch attached to the abdomen.
+Stool drains from the stoma into a bag or pouch attached to the abdomen.
 In a temporary loop colostomy, a hole is cut in the side of the colon and stitched to a matching hole in the abdominal wall.
 This can be more easily reversed later.
 This is done by removing the colon from the abdominal wall.
-Then the holes are closed so that poop flows through the colon again.
+Then the holes are closed so that stool flows through the colon again.

 Colostomy surgery may be needed to treat several different diseases and conditions.
 These include:

 If surgeons have the choice to create a temporary colostomy, they often will.
-Talk with your healthcare provider before surgery to see if your colostomy will be permanent or temporary.
+Talk with your doctor before surgery to see if your colostomy will be permanent or temporary.
 Some infections or injuries require giving the downstream bowel a rest with a colostomy so that it can heal.
 Then it is reattached later.

 A colostomy won't change the way your digestive system works.
 Normally, after you chew and swallow your food, it goes through your esophagus, or swallowing tube, into your stomach.